• Skip to primary navigation

 Can I Bring My Own Canoe Or Kayak To Use At Lake Louise?

-(Update: Check with Parks Canada for current information.
-As of June 16, 2021 a restriction was put in place for water activities in Banff National Park.
+Check with Parks Canada for current information.
+There is a restriction in place for water activities in Banff National Park.
 It effects those wanting to use a canoe, kayak, stand-up paddle board or any type of inflatable vessel on any body of water in Banff National Park.
 More information can be found here: Banff Bulletin for water activity restriction.)

 Yes, you can use your own canoe or kayak at Lake Louise or any of the lakes or rivers within Banff National Park.
 There’s no public boat launch at Lake Louise.
 You will have to carry your canoe from the government parking lot area and launch it from shore of the lake.
 Parks Canada offers more information on paddling in the parks.

-For more information on canoeing opportunites in the Rocky Mountains see: Canoeing and other water activities.
+For more information on canoeing opportunities in the Rocky Mountains see: Canoeing and other water activities.

 Written by: